Floaters and Flashes

 Are you seeing black specs or flashing lights?

 If so, you may have floaters or flashes.
-Floaters and flashes can be annoying and frightening, however, if the retina is not injured, both conditions are harmless.
+Floaters and flashes can be annoying and frightening.
 Ram Eye Care and Retina Center has specialized in the treatment of eye disorders since 1997.
 We utilize premier state of the art equipment to diagnose and treat your condition.
 Saving your sight is our passion!

 What are floaters and flashes?

 Eye floaters are small specks, cobwebs or dark shadows moving in your field of vision.
 Often, they are visible when viewing a plain white background.
 What you see is a shadow, not the actual floater.
 As your eye moves, so do floaters.
 Flashes are flashes of light or what appears to be lightening streaks in your field of vision.
 Many migraine sufferers will experience flashes while suffering from a migraine.
 Most floaters and flashes are not a problem.
 Both are a normal consequence of the aging process.
 In many cases they will break up over time and no longer be bothersome.

 Should you schedule an eye examination if you are seeing floaters or flashes?